Best Water Softeners for Well Water: Top 10 Systems

 • Pre-Filter Maintenance: If you have a pre-filter for sediment or other contaminants, follow its maintenance schedule (typically cartridge replacement) diligently, as a clogged pre-filter can reduce water flow and strain your softener.

-A person refilling the salt in a water softener's brine tankA person refilling the salt in a water softener's brine tank
+Person refilling salt in a water softener brine tankA person refilling the salt in a water softener's brine tank

 Where to Buy Water Softeners for Well Water